 Step 1 provides supportive, transitional housing to low or no income adult men in northern Nevada.
 These men, who often become homeless as a result of their substance abuse issues and associated criminal behaviors, but demonstrate a strong desire to change their lives, are provided an opportunity for growth and change at Step 1.

-Many of the men requesting supportive housing at Step 1 enter the program directly from incarceration, the streets, area treatment centers, the court system and concerned family members.
+Many of the men requesting supportive housing at Step 1 enter the program directly from incarceration, homelessness, area treatment centers, the court system, and concerned family members.

-Each client receives substance abuse counseling to not only deal with addiction issues, but paramount is the ability for each client to learn how to become self-sufficient so that they can re-integrate back into the local community.
+Each client receives substance abuse counseling to not only deal with addiction issues, but to learn how to become self-sufficient so that they can reintegrate back into the local community.

 This program helps ensure their long-term continued success by holding each client accountable for their actions.

 Not only is the work being accomplished at Step 1 invaluable to the client receiving services, but the community we all live in.
 In fact, 95% of the men that graduate from the program do not return to prison within the critical first year, saving tax payers over 2.5 million dollars annually.